 Step 1: Prepare crumble filling and pound cake batter

 Then, mix peaches with 1 tbsp of sugar and set aside to let them macerate.
-Next, mix together remaining cobbler filling ingredients until a thick crumble remains.
-Keep crumble and peaches separate.
+Next, in a medium bowl, mix together remaining cobbler filling ingredients until a thick crumble with moist crumbs remains.
+Keep crumble brown sugar mixture and peaches separate.

-In a separate large bowl, use a hand mixer or stand mixer to beat the butter and sugar together until light and fluffy.
-Add eggs in 1 at a time, scraping the sides between each egg.
+In a separate large mixing bowl, use a hand mixer or stand mixer to beat the butter and sugar together until light and fluffy.
+Add eggs in 1 at a time, scraping the sides of the bowl between each egg.

 Then, beat in the sour cream, milk and vanilla on a low speed.
 Add in the dry ingredients with a flat spatula until just combined.
-Be sure to scrape the bottom to really mix the wet mixture in with the dry.
+Be sure to scrape the bottom to really mix the wet mixture in with the flour mixture.

 Step 2: assemble bundt cake and bake

 Next, add half of the pound cake mixture into the bottom of the bundt pan.
-Crumble half of the crumb filling mixture over the batter.
+Crumble half of the crumb filling, or peach cobbler topping, over the batter.

 Then, add the peaches on top of that.
 Crumble the second half of the filling over the peaches.
 Add the remaining half of the pound cake batter to the top.

-A toothpick should come out mostly clean.
+A toothpick should come out of the center of the cake mostly clean.
 Careful not to overbake or you will be left with dry pound cake!!

 Step 3: cool and glaze

 Then, remove from the oven and allow to cool for at least 30 minutes.
-Gently flip out of the bundt pan and cool completely.
+Gently flip out of the bundt pan onto a cooling rack or wire rack and cool completely.

-Finally, whisk glaze ingredients together and pour over top of the fully cooled pound cake.
+Finally, whisk glaze ingredients together in a small bowl and drizzle over top of the fully cooled pound cake.

 Storage